Manipulating text

 - Using

-is more efficient than an editor (does not try to load everything into memory) head
+lessis more efficient than an editor (does not try to load everything into memory) headallows to see only the first n linestailallows to see only the last n lines (with-fwill continuously monitor)

 Viewing compressed files